Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

 .. figure:: /images/RiggingBBoneSegmentExPoseMode.jpg
    :width: 200px

-   An armature in Pose mode, B-Bone visualization: Bone.003 has one segment, Bone.004 has four, and Bone.005 has sixteen.
+   An armature in Pose Mode, B-Bone visualization: Bone.003 has one segment, Bone.004 has four, and Bone.005 has sixteen.